Analysis of A Nonsmooth Optimization Approach to Robust Estimation: Conclusion

 \section{Conclusion}

 In this paper we have discussed the potential of nonsmooth convex optimization for addressing the problem of robust estimation.
-Considering in particular the problem of inferring an unknown parameter vector from measurements which are subject to possibly unbounded gross errors, we showed that an exact recovery is possible regardless of the number of gross errors provided certain conditions of genericity hold.
-The conditions for exact recovery are essentially sufficient conditions.
-Simulations results reveal that the proposed conditions are conservative.
-Concerning the identification problem, future work will consider the problem of designing the excitation of a dynamic system so as to achieve such genericity conditions on the regressor matrix.
+Considering in particular the problem of inferring an unknown parameter vector from measurements which are subject to possibly large gross errors, we have shown that an exact recovery is possible regardless of the number of gross errors provided certain conditions of genericity hold.
+Then we investigated worst-case conditions which depend solely on the number of gross errors affecting the data.
+Necessary and sufficient conditions have been derived in this case.
+Since such conditions are numerically expensive to test directly, we have relaxed them into some sufficient but relatively tight conditions for exact recovery.
+Simulations results reveal that the proposed worst-case conditions for exact recovery are somewhat pessimistic when compared to the potential of the nonsmooth estimator in practice.
+Concerning the identification problem, future work will consider the problem of designing the excitation of a dynamic system so as to achieve such strong genericity properties on the regressor matrix.

+\begin{ack} The authors thank the anonymous reviewers and the associate editor for insightful comments. \end{ack}